-While the barrier of launching a consumer brand that is selling skincare products, supplements, health food, health devices, etc. got significantly lower to almost non-existent, it becomes even more important to showcase WHY your product is the best one.
+With the barrier to launching consumer skincare products, supplements, health food, health devices, etc. now significantly lower to almost non-existent, it becomes even more important to showcase WHY your product is the best one.
 While marketing can help, more and more brands are opting for clinical studies.

 The first thing that I often hear when talking to brand owners that are looking into clinical trials is that they want a randomized-control trial.
 This is usually followed by a shock when I tell them how much a randomized-control trial actually costs - and we’re significantly more cost-efficient than our more traditional counterparts.